Last updated on July 16th, 2019 at 09:27 am

 - The old town does not, in practice, requires tickets to go into.
 Although we have been checked about three times in six days

-- The tickets you purchase in the tourism office allow 5 entries to 21 Assembly Hall, Old house or museums, and it’s your pick.
+- The tickets you purchase in the tourism office allow 5 entries to 21 Assembly Hall, Old house or museums, and you can pick and choose which one you visit.

 - The tickets are valid for two weeks

 - The area in the old Town is a cycle or walk only area.
-It consists of three, four blocks.
+It consists of three, four blocks, but you’ll still find motorbikes whizzing by especially in the early hours.

 Ticket cost: 120,000 VND